vinay-pad/commit_service/README.md

 ## Provides the following functionalities
 1. An endpoint for someone to post a secret message.
 The message would be identified as being posted by this person and will have the time at which it was generated in UTC time.
 We will refer to the secret message as a 'commitment'.
+2. Each commitment posted by a committer will have
+    - a unique ID
-2. Each commitment posted by a committer will have a unique ID, username of the commiter and a 'commitment value', which will be a random sequences of bytes that will not reveal any information about the message itself.
+    - username of the commiter
+    - 'commitment value', which will be a unique random sequences of bytes that will not reveal any information about the message itself.
-3. Each commitment posted by a committer will not have the readable message, until a another request to a 'reveal' endpoint is posted by the committer, at which point this message becomes readable by everyone.
+3. Each commitment will not have the message accesible, until a 'reveal' request is posted by the committer and the message becomes readable by everyone.
 4. The committer of a given message will be able to reveal the message to everyone by calling an endpoint that would be accessible only to the committer.
 5. The 3rd party (Eveyone other than the committer) can view the commitment posted by a committer using the commitment_value generated in step 2.
 6. The 3rd party can call a 'verify' endpoint on a given message in order to verify that a message has not been changed since the time it was posted.